Welcome to the Unitarian Universalist Society of Greater Springfield!

 Love is the name of the game here at UUSGS… love within, among, and beyond… the kind of resolute love that changes lives and builds a world worth living in.

 Join us for a meaningful and uplifting worship experience every Sunday, and try out some of our other weekday offerings, too!
 We aspire to live authentically and lovingly every day, and our programs and ministries are designed to support doing just that.
 Our spiritual home is in Springfield’s Forest Park, but our reach is far and wide.
-“Love will prevail” is a message we carry throughout the Pioneer Valley… as both a prayer and a promise.
+“Love will prevail” is a message we carry throughout the Pioneer Valley – and beyond! – as both a prayer and a promise.

-Our sanctuary is alive with a spirit of welcome, of radical hospitality… where it is OK to be who you are, blemishes and all.
+This community is alive with a spirit of welcome & radical hospitality.
 We teach children and youth about loving your neighbor as yourself, working to make the world a better place, and searching for truth with an open mind.
 We nourish a sense of reverence and awe in – and for – one another.
+And we work for local community – and a world – that does the same by honoring the inherent worth and dignity of every person.

 So… welcome to our website!
 Please take a look around.
 We’re pretty excited about what we’ve got growing here.
 Please check out the congregational calendar on this site for information about upcoming services and events.
 And if you have questions what you see here, please feel free to contact us.
 We would love to hear from you!